fjooord/blog/docs/writing/posts/generic-placement.md

 - Replace all the domain-specific identifiers with the appropriate replacement identifier
 ```

-## Key Takeaways
+### 2. Follow the Scale-Up Process

+- Begin with 2-3 example reports
+- Monitor generated content carefully
-- Start with a minimal set of identifiers and expand based on needs
+- Expand your identifier set based on real needs
-- Implement validation checks at every step of the pipeline
+- Build validation checks incrementally
-- Document everything - from identifier definitions to edge cases
-- Focus on breaking down complex problems into manageable steps

-The success of AI style matching isn't about throwing more compute at the problem.

-It's about thoughtful system design and careful handling of sensitive information.
+Remember: The power of this approach lies in its simplicity - delivering enterprise-grade results through prompt engineering alone, without complex ML infrastructure.

 !!! cta "Need Help?"
     Building AI systems can be complex.